lonyelon/KryptCo/README.md

 # KryptCo
-A C# program for encription using AES.
+A C# program for encryption using AES.

 Made by Lonyelon